Finding a Top Financial Advisor Firm in Memphis, Tennessee

 Summit Asset is a six-person, employee-owned firm.
 Like Legacy Wealth Management and Waddell & Associates, the firm is fee-only.
-That means advisors don’t earn commissions or charge transaction fees or loads.
+That means advisors don’t earn commissions on the sale of financial products.
 Summit Asset manages more than $571 million and around 450 accounts.
 It was formed in 1991.

 The firm’s core services are investment management and financial planning.
 To engage Summit Asset’s services, you’ll need at least $500,000, the same minimum as Legacy Wealth Management, Waddell & Associates and Terraray.

 Summit Asset Management Background

 Samuel “Alex” Thompson is the majority owner of the firm.
 Part of Summit since 1999, Thompson is a principal financial advisor and serves as chairman and chief compliance officer.
-Before Summit, he worked for The Equitable for more than 20 years.
+Before Summit, he worked for life insurance company The Equitable for more than 20 years.
 Thompson holds a chartered life underwriter (CLU) and chartered financial consultant (ChFC) designation.